PrinciplesDotDev/principles/documentation-close-to-code.md

 Categories = ["Code Quality"]
 Description = ""
 Tags = ["documentation"]
-title = "Documentation must be close to the code"
+title = "Documentation should be close to the code"
 +++

-Documentation, in all forms, must be as close as it can be to the code.
+Documentation, in all forms, should be as close as it can be to the code.

 ## Why